AndrewJBateman/angular-material-portfolio/README.md

 * [Reactive Extensions Library for Javascript rxjs v6.5.3](https://rxjs-dev.firebaseapp.com/)

-* [dayjs v1.8.17](https://github.com/iamkun/dayjs) to convert Github UTC Timestamp to '... ago'.
+* [Dayjs v1.8.17](https://github.com/iamkun/dayjs) to convert Github UTC Timestamp to '... ago'.

 * [Webpack Bundle Analyser v3.6.0](https://www.npmjs.com/package/webpack-bundle-analyzer) to create an 'interactive treemap visualization of the contents of all your bundles.'.